Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 Even after fighting as a Confederate, John Mosby was able to change and grow in his perspective.
 He became a friend and supporter of Ulysses S. Grant (former head of the Union Army), serving in his Presidential campaign and other political posts.
 This information should be posted somewhere in the neighborhood so people can heal.

 “As late as 1902 he (John Mosby) mused, “in retrospect slavery seems such a monstrous thing that some are now trying to prove that slavery was not the cause of the war.”
 Mosby thought this was humbug.
-He was unrepentant in his admiration of Grant, or for turning Republican, writing the year before his death that “my animosity toward the North has long passed away.” https://encyclopediavirginia.org/entries/mosby-john-singleton-1833-1916/
+He was unrepentant in his admiration of Grant, or for turning Republican, writing the year before his death that “my animosity toward the North has long passed away.” https://encyclopediavirginia.org/entries/mosby-john-singleton-1833-1916/(External link)

 “Mosby and Grant would form an unlikely friendship.
 “Since the close of the war, I have come to know Colonel Mosby personally and somewhat intimately,” Grant later wrote.
 “He is a different man entirely from what I supposed.”